flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/converting-documents-to-different-formats.md

 1. From the FLOWX.AI main screen, navigate to the **Platform Status** menu at the bottom of the left sidebar.
 2. In the FLOWX Components list, scroll to the **document-plugin-mngt** line and press the eye icon on the right side.
-3. In the details screen, expand the `KafkaTopicsHealthCheckIndicator` line and then **details → configuration → topic → document → convert**.
+3. In the details screen, expand the `KafkaTopicsHealthCheckIndicator` line and then **details → configuration → topic → file → convert**.
 Here will find the in and out topics for converting files.

 ![](https://s3.eu-west-1.amazonaws.com/docx.flowx.ai/release34/kakfa_topics_convert.png)
 :::